DharshiniBalasundaram1997/Game-Analytics-Unlocking-Tennis-Data-with-SportRadar-API/README.md

-# 🏆 Tennis Rankings Explorer
+# 🏆 Game Analytics: Unlocking Tennis Data with SportRadar API
 The **Tennis Rankings Explorer** project is a comprehensive data engineering and visualization solution built using the **Sportradar API**.
 It focuses on extracting, storing, analyzing, and presenting data from professional tennis competitions.

+---

+## Domain:	Sports/Data Analytics

 ---
 ## 📌 Project Goals
 * Parse and transform sports competition data.
 * Design and maintain a structured SQL database.